 The Company records allowances for uncollectible customer accounts receivable based on historical experience.
 Additionally, an allowance is made based on an assessment of specific customers' financial condition and liquidity.
 If the financial condition of the Company's customers were to deteriorate, additional allowances may be required.
-As a result of very strong deliveries during the fourth quarter of fiscal year 2012, one group of affiliated customers represents 11% of total gross accounts receivable as of September 30, 2012.
-No other individual customer represents more than 10% of total accounts receivable.
+No individual customer represents more than 10% of total accounts receivable.
 Any increase in allowance will impact operating income during a given period.